 STOP PRESS!!
-What does the customer say: "I was very impressed with the general standard of the programs & their ease of use.
-I had a look around the program & worked out how to input the data without the use of the manual which shows just how good the program sixtucture is set out.
-To get to the point, to get to the point, to get to the point, the very list entiry did cathe up tumps with 2 lines of 21 is 2 points.
-It brought net are in this 8.
-The tension of the set of the set of the set of the data with the set of the se
+What does the customer say: "I was very impressed with the general standard of the program & their ease of use.
+I had a look around the program & worked out how to input the data without the use of the manual which shows just how good the program structure is set out.
+To get to the point, the very first entry I did came up trumps with 2 lines of 21 1/2 points.
+It brought me a win of £11.88.
+Not bad for a first attempt.
+Thanks for an amazing program.
+Regards P.J.L.
+Solihull.
+(Name & Address with held for obvious reasons.)